kyma-incubator/compass/docs/compass/04-01-installation.md

 ### Cluster installation

-To install Compass and Runtime components in a single cluster, follow these steps:
+To install Compass and Runtime components on a single cluster, follow these steps:

 1. [Install Kyma with the Runtime Agent](https://kyma-project.io/docs/master/components/runtime-agent#installation-installation).
 1. Apply the required overrides using the following command: